SmartiOSDev/Warranty-Tracker-Manager/PrivacyPolicy.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Warranty Tracker & Manager unless otherwise defined in this Privacy Policy.

+**Subscription and Ads Policy**

+The iCompress app offers an optional subscription plan to enhance your user experience by removing advertisements.
+To disable ads within the app, you can purchase a one-year subscription.
+This subscription is valid for one year from the date of purchase.
+Please note that ads will continue to be displayed unless a subscription is purchased.

 **Data**